 Matt Salo was named Executive Director of the National Association of Medicaid Directors (NAMD) in February 2011.
 The association represents all 56 of the nation’s state and territorial Medicaid Directors, and provides them with a strong unified voice in national discussions as well as a locus for technical assistance and best practices.

-Beverly Malone, PhD, RN, FAAN, CEO, National League for Nursing
+Beverly Malone, PhD, RN, FAAN, President and CEO, National League for Nursing

 Under Dr. Beverly Malone’s leadership, NLN has advanced the science of nursing education by promoting greater collaboration among stakeholders, increasing diversity in nursing and nursing education, and advancing excellence in care for patients.